Freegle/iznik-server-go/README.md

 # Iznik Server Go

 Iznik is a platform for online reuse of unwanted items.
-This is a work-in-progress implementation of a server in Go.
+This is the fast API server, written in Go.

 ## What this is for
 The aim is to provide fast read-only access, so that we can: